softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ## Endpoint specifications

-The follow define the endpoints that your server is required to implement.
+The following defines the endpoints that your server is required to implement.
 Your server must accept the URL, HTTP Method, Headers, and body that the endpoint defines.
 Likewise you must return the specified status codes and body for the endpoint.

 ### Clear application